Everything you need to know about the adrenal glands

-Learn about the glands that control your flight or fight response and what happens to your body when you experience stress.
+Learn about the glands that control your fight-or-flight response and what happens to your body when you’re stressed.

 What are the adrenal glands and what do they do?